Implementing Entity Resolvers with @key Directives

 - Single-field keys (

-@key(fields: "id")) are optimal for flat, globally unique identifiers.
-They minimize serialization overhead and simplify query planning. - Composite keys (
+@key(fields: "id")) suit flat, globally unique identifiers.
+They minimise serialisation overhead and keep query planning simple. - Composite keys (

-@key(fields: "region id")) enforce multi-tenant or domain-partitioned boundaries.
-The router treats the combined field set as a single identity tuple, requiring strict shape matching during resolution.
+@key(fields: "region id")) model partitioned or multi-tenant identity.
+The router treats the field set as one identity tuple and requires the exact shape — every field present, correct casing, matching scalar — during resolution.

 type User @key(fields: "id") {